- Home

 How much are the commissions paid to mortgage brokers?

 Mortgage broker commissions are typically based on a percentage of the value of your home loan to your bank.
-The more money the bank is likely to make through interest and fees on the loan, the more the broker will be paid for organising the mortgage.
+The more money the bank is likely to make through interest and fees on the loan, the more the broker may be paid for organising the mortgage.
 Some lenders pay a higher percentage of the loan value as broker commissions than others.

 Mortgage brokers may be paid by banks, but they work for borrowers.
 Because of a regulation called Best Interest Duty (BID), it is in a broker’s interest to recommend home loans that suit your finances.
 Further, if you can’t afford a mortgage and default on your repayments, the broker would lose their trail commission.